std-proposal/temporal/README.md

 **This is a moving implementation.
 It is currently changing along with the proposal.
 Sometimes it will implement suggestions to try out that have not yet been agreed.
 Use with caution!!!**

+**Run node with Temporal enabled:**

+`node --no-warnings --experimental-modules --loader ./test/resolve.source.mjs -r ./test/global.config.js -i` for running against source.

+or

+`node --no-warnings --experimental-modules --loader ./test/resolve.compiled.mjs -r ./test/global.config.js -i` for running against the bundled version.

+**Run tests:**

+`npm run test:source` to run the tests against source

+or

+`npm run test:compiled` to run the tests against the bundled version.

 # Temporal

 Temporal is the proposal of a new date & time handling API for ECMA-Script.
 The design principles are:

 - All temporal APIs are non-mutating.
 All temporal objects are effectively immutable.
 - All date values are based on the [Proleptic Gregorian Calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar).
 Other calendar systems are out-of-scope for this proposal.
 However, we will consider how future APIs may interact with this one such that extending it to support other calendars may be possible in a future proposal.
 - All time-of-day values are based on a standard 24-hour clock.
 - [Leap seconds](https://en.wikipedia.org/wiki/Leap_second) are not represented.